gbganalyst/gbganalyst/README.md

 - 🔭 I’m an innovator and inventor.

-- 🌱 I work with Data Science Nigeria as a data scientist.
+- 🌱 I work with 54gene as a senior data specialist.
 I also work with the Virus Outbreak Data Network (VODAN Africa and Asia) as a Data Steward.

 - 👯 I’m open to collaborate on Projects and StartUps.

-- 💬 Talk to me about R and Python for Everyone, Modern Statistics, Data Analysis, Visualization, and Reporting, Geospatial Analytics, Data Science, Business Analytics, Data Engineering, Digital Transformation, and Open Source.
+- 💬 Talk to me about R and Python for Everyone, Data Science, Business Analytics, Data Engineering, Automation, Research Software Engineering (RSE), and Open Source.

 <h2> Skills <img src = "https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width = 32px> </h2>